meik99/JTHtml/README.md

 1. After a key there has to be a whitespace, tab or newline.
 2. Newlines, tabs and whitespaces will be too converted to html-equivalents.
    (Fix in the future)
+3. Encapsulating tags is not possible at the moment.
+(No ",,, +++ +++ ,,," -> will not work)
-3. This project isn't perfect but i will fix and stuff in the near future.
+4. This project isn't perfect but i will fix and stuff in the near future.